 Challenges of Implementing Wellness Programs

 Lack of employee engagement

 One of the most common challenges an employer might face when implementing wellness programs is a lack of employee engagement.
-That can be due to a lack of buy-in from employees or understanding of the program's goals and benefits.
+That can be due to a lack of buy-in from employees, the inability for the program to be personalized to each individual employee needs, or an overall understanding of the program's goals and benefits.
 To overcome this, companies can involve employees in the planning and implementation of the program, provide education and resources to support healthy behavior, and regularly communicate the program's progress and successes.